 Learning more about how muscles work and grow.

-As we explore this further, it is important to note that ‘controlled' extrinsic motives (indicated when a client says, "I have to go to the gym") typically motivate one to get started with an activity, but do not create lasting change.
+It is important to note that ‘controlled' extrinsic motives (indicated when a client says, "I have to go to the gym") typically motivate one to get started with an activity, but do not create lasting change.
 To understand this, let's dig into a theory in psychology that is relevant here.

-Self-determination theory (SDT) states that people are more likely to engage in a behavior if they feel confident and/or competent that they can be successful andif they value the outcomes of the behavior.
+Self-determination theory (SDT) states that people are more likely to engage in a behavior if they feel confident and/or competent that they can be successful and if they value the outcomes of the behavior.

 SDT goes on to say that clients have three basic psychological needs: